 This herb is native to Jamaica and Northern America, where it was referred to as “pain in the heart” by the Shoshone Indians.

-Night blooming cereus should be considered where there is an irregular heartbeat and where the use of a mild diuretic will be of benefit.
+Night blooming cereus may be useful where there is an irregular heartbeat and where the use of a mild diuretic will be of benefit.
+(4)

 Lily of the Valley